Shin-Aska/personal-website-repository/articles/why-indie-games-are-better.md

 - [ ] [![](images/ai_id_tmb.jpeg)](images/ai_id.jpeg)
 - [ ] Figure 4.
 AI Limit showcasing impressive anime visuals

 I could go on and on, and these are just on the premium side of the indie spectrum.
-There are also those that help define entire genres, like [Vampire Survivors<sup>[4]</sup>](https://store.steampowered.com/app/1794680/Vampire_Survivors/), [Hades<sup>[5]</sup>](https://store.steampowered.com/app/1145360/Hades/), and even a card game like [Balatro<sup>[6]</sup>](https://store.steampowered.com/app/2379780/Balatro/).
+There are also those that help define entire genres, like [Vampire Survivors<sup>[4]</sup>](https://store.steampowered.com/app/1794680/Vampire_Survivors/), [Hades<sup>[5]</sup>](https://store.steampowered.com/app/1145360/Hades/)

 - [ ] [![](images/vs_id_tmb.jpeg)](images/vs_id.jpeg)
 - [ ] Figure 5.
 Vampire Survivors gameplay

+What is my point here?
+The point is that even though there are notable AAA games, if we look back over the last decade, the indie scene is where the real innovation is happening.

 - [ ] [![](images/bltr_id_tmb.jpeg)](images/bltr_id.jpeg)
 - [ ] Figure 6.
 Balatro gameplay

-What is my point here?
-The point is that even though there are notable AAA games, if we look back over the last decade, the indie scene is where the real innovation is happening.

 ## The Rise of Indie Games